 Please find the MAC address of your gaming device (for help finding a MAC address, click here)

-Purchase a plan with a public IP address (availability varies).
+Purchase a plan with a dynamic BiNAT (availability may vary).

 Then go to the customer portal and sign in to your account.

 Under the Devices tab, you can expand each device on your account.
 In the device configuration, you can add the DMZ to the device you wish to have the Public IP where it says Add.